fssaberi/password-generator/README.md

 ## Webpage

+The following image shows a screenshot of the application:

-You can access the GitHub repository here- https://github.com/fssaberi/password-generator.git.
+You can access the GitHub repository here: https://github.com/fssaberi/password-generator.git.

-You can access the webpage here- https://fssaberi.github.io/password-generator/.
+You can access the webpage here: https://fssaberi.github.io/password-generator/.